Asexuality: Community

 The history of the asexual community is presently undocumented in academic work.
-Although several private websites for those who fall under the modern definition of asexuality existed online in the 1990s, scholars believe that it was not until the early 21st century when a community of self-identified asexuals began to form, aided by the popularity of online communities.
+Although several websites for those who fall under the modern definition of asexuality existed online in the 1990s, scholars believe that it was not until the early 21st century when a community of self-identified asexuals began to form, aided by the popularity of online communities.
 Several small communities existed online, such as the "Leather Spinsters", "Nonolibidoism Society", and "Haven for the Human Amoeba", documented by Volkmar Sigusch.
 In 2001, activist David Jay founded the Asexual Visibility and Education Network (AVEN), whose stated goals are "creating public acceptance and discussion of asexuality and facilitating the growth of an asexual community".

-Some asexuals believe that participation in an aseuxal community is an important resource, as they often report feeling ostracized in broader society.
+Some asexuals believe that participation in an asexual community is an important resource, as they often report feeling ostracized in broader society.
 Communities such as AVEN can be beneficial to those in search of answers when questioning their sexual orientation, such as providing support if one feels their lack of sexual attraction constitutes a disease.
 Online asexual communities can also serve to inform others about asexuality.
 However, affiliating with online communities among asexual people vary.
 Some question the purpose of online communities, while others heavily depend on them for support.
 According to Elizabeth Abbott, asexuality has always been present in society, though asexual people kept a lower profile.
 She further stated that while the failure to consummate marriage was seen as an insult to the sacrament of marriage in medieval times, and has been sometimes used as grounds to terminate a marriage, though asexuality has never been illegal, unlike homosexuality.
 However, the recent growth of online communication and social networking as facilitated the growth of a community built upon a common asexual identity.

-A squish is a term used by the asexual community to describe a non-sexual crush.